-The Northbank is one of the most culturally significant place in London; from Aldwych to the Strand and Trafalgar Square, it is a key priority for the BID to enchance the area to compliment the surrounding cultural destinations and world-famous hoteliers and hospitality.
+The Northbank is one of the most culturally significant places in London; from Aldwych to the Strand and Trafalgar Square, it is a key priority for the BID to enhance the area to complement the surrounding cultural destinations and world-famous hoteliers and hospitality.

 The vision is for the area to become a global creative and cultural quarter which will be an international beacon for creativity, enterprise and learning.